Fast, secure, risk-free booking guaranteed.

 Oslo is 3 hours away by plane

-Journey to where Norway meets the North Pole and you’ll find the Svalbard archipelago, home to some of the coolest ski runs and Arctic backdrops in the world.
+Journey to where Norway meets the North Pole and you’ll find the Svalbard archipelago, home to some of the coolest ski runs and Arctic backdrops in the world!
 Starting in Longyearbyen, the northernmost permanently inhabited settlement, embark on a week-long ski odyssey under the 24-hour Midnight Sun, during which you’ll tour untouched summits, shred untracked lines, and explore places no one’s ever seen before.
 From mild cruisers to bone-chilling couloirs, skiers of all skill levels will find a run of their own.
 And the best part?
 You won’t have to share the slopes with anyone.
-Find out more about skiing in Svalbard from Rob Coppolillo, AMGA/IFMGA Guide.

 Sample the unique mix of Arctic corn and perfect spring powder